daviebadger/books/restructuredtext/restructuredtext.rst

       .. csv-table::
          :url: www.example.com/data.csv

-#. external CSV table with a header in the first row:
+#. external CSV table with a header in the first row of a table:

    .. code:: rst